Superconducting quantum computing: Fluxonium

-One important advantage of a fluxonium qubit is the longer qubit lifetime at the half flux sweet spot, which exceeds over 1 milisecond.
-Two-qubit gates based on fluxonium qubit takes the advantage of its long lifetime.
+One important property of the fluxonium qubit is the longer qubit lifetime at the half flux sweet spot, which can exceed 1 millisecond.
+Another crucial advantage of the fluxonium qubit biased at the sweet spot is the large anharmonicity, which allows fast local microwave control and mitigates spectral crowding problems, leading to better scalability.

 Charge qubit

 The charge qubit, also known as the Cooper pair box, possesses a Josephson to charging energy ratio on the order of magnitude $< 1$.
 For charge qubits, different energy levels correspond to an integer number of Cooper pairs on a superconducting island (a small superconducting area with a controllable number of charge carriers).
 Indeed, the first experimentally realized qubit was the Cooper pair box, achieved in 1999.